Online Undergraduate Degree Completion Program, Bachelor’s Degree

 METIS460 Romanticism and Its Off-Shoots: Countering the Enlightenment in Philosophical Literature and the Visual Arts

 This course explores various currents, paradoxes, and extensions of Romanticism, especially as this movement took shape in Europe and America, with a special focus on philosophical literature and the visual arts.
 We will begin with some central ideas and themes of German Romantic thinkers, exploring how these ideas and themes are also evoked by British and American writers as well as by European and American painters.
-We will identify and analyze Romantic themes and styles in early German expressionist films, in British gothic fantasy movies, and in American motion pictures about western frontier heroes.
-In the concluding part of the course, we will study twentieth-century extension or offshoots of Romanticism, such as existentialism, depth-psychology, and the philosophy of nature.
-(4 cr.)
+We will identify and analyze Romantic themes and styles in early German expressionist films, in British gothic fantasy movies, and in American motion pictures about western front Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Aesthetic Exploration.
 [4 credits]

 METIS480 Physics of Motion: Something in the Way it Moves

 Mechanics is the study of the motion of objects and the forces acting on objects.
 It is hoped that the student will share some of the excitement felt by great scientists such as Galileo and Newton when they discovered many of the principles on which the physics of motion are based.
 The course assumes that the student has a working knowledge of algebra, but the emphasis will be on a conceptual understanding of physics rather than on advanced mathematics.
-Many demonstrations and animations will be presented in the course, and the student will become familiar with the physics of many everyday situations.
-[4 credits]
+Many demonstrations and animations will be presented in the course.
+Students will become familiar with the physics of everyday situations.
+Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Scientific Inquiry I. [4 credits]

-The Undergraduate Degree Completion Program seeks candidates for admission who are academically well qualified and professionally prepared to maximize this unique set of courses.
+The Online Undergraduate Degree Completion Program seeks candidates for admission who are academically well qualified and professionally prepared to maximize this unique set of courses.
 The program is designed for mature and motivated adult learners who desire to complete their undergraduate liberal arts degree within a virtual community of similarly dedicated individuals.
 Candidates for admission should be ready to make a commitment to this selective program and participate in rigorous courses with students like themselves.